Mechanistic description

 Bayesian persona consensus

-scidex.consensus.bayesian compounds vote / rank / fund
+scidex.consensus.bayesian compounds vote / rank / fund signals

-signals from 2 contributing personas in
+from 2 contributing personas in log-odds space, weighted

+by uniform.
 Prior 50%.